flenniken/statictea/docs/runCommand.md

 A Statement object stores the statement text and where it starts in the template file.

-* lineNum -- Line number starting at 1 where the statement starts.
+* lineNum -- line number, starting at 1, where the statement starts.
-* start -- Column position starting at 1 where the statement starts on the line.
+* start -- index where the statement starts
-* text -- The statement text.
+* text -- the statement text.

 ```nim
 Statement = object